-IT Outsourcing: The Top 7 Hidden Costs of a Data Breach
+IT Outsourcing Solutions: Top 7 Hidden Costs of a Data Breach

 Whether you are outsourcing your IT or not, beyond the anticipated financial costs and damages following a data breach or cyber attack, other associated and unexpected expenses have impactful contributions when your business gets attacked.

 The focus on a data breach is most associated with the direct costs that are hitting your business.
-However, this is sometimes blinding and doesn’t allow you to look at all the little costs that come with a data breach.
+However, this is sometimes blinding and doesn’t allow you to look at all the little expenses of a data breach.

-Sometimes, the “hard-to-quantify” costs that are easier to ignore typically end up costing you more, solely because they’re harder to identify and attack head-on at first.
+Sometimes, the “hard-to-quantify” costs that are easier to ignore typically cost you more because they’re harder to identify and attack head-on at first.

 So, what are the hidden costs of a data breach?
-Well, before we go into this, let’s first identify what a data breach is and what happens if one occurs.
+Before we go into this, let’s first identify what a data breach is and what happens if one occurs.

 In simpler terms, a data breach is a cyber attack.
 Unfortunately, a data breach can occur even if you think your business is taking the proper safety precautions.